M-74 Nike Missile Site

 M-74 Nike Missile Base, Waukesha, WI

-The M-74 missile site, like all other Nike missile sites, was located on two parcels of land: One was the Integrated Fire Control (IFC) area, the other being the launcher area.
+The M-74 missile site, like most other Nike missile sites, was located on two parcels of land: One was the Integrated Fire Control (IFC) area, the other being the launcher area.
 For this particular missile base, the launcher area was one mile south of the IFC area.

 The IFC area is where the ground-based radars and computers were located; it was designed to detect and track enemy aircraft.
 The top marker on the map at left shows where the M-74 IFC area was located.